 - Speed of manufacture

-- These cost factors can be analysed in more
+- typical factors to consider.
+These cost factors can be analysed in more

 - The higher the operating pressure